guichristmann/edge-tpu-tiny-yolo/README.md

 ![Demo](demo.gif)

 This repository contains the instructions and scripts to run the Tiny YOLO-v3 on Google's Edge TPU USB Accelerator.
+Edge TPU can only run full quantized TF-Lite models.
+If you already have a converted model, simply run `inference.py` with `--quant` and `--edge_tpu` to test it.

+    usage: Run TF-Lite YOLO-V3 Tiny inference. [-h] --model MODEL --anchors ANCHORS --classes CLASSES
+                                           [-t THRESHOLD] [--edge_tpu]
+                                           [--quant] [--cam] [--image IMAGE]
+                                           [--video VIDEO]

+    optional arguments:
+      -h, --help            show this help message and exit --model MODEL         Model to load.
+      --anchors ANCHORS     Anchors file.
+      --classes CLASSES     Classes (.names) file.
+      -t THRESHOLD, --threshold THRESHOLD
+                            Detection threshold.
+      --edge_tpu            Whether to delegate to Edge TPU or run on CPU.
+      --quant               Indicates whether the model is quantized.
+      --cam                 Run inference on webcam.
+      --image IMAGE         Run inference on image.
+      --video VIDEO         Run inference on video.

+**Note**: The inference code should be run on Tensorflow 1.15.0, even though the conversion below requires TF 2.0 nightly packages.
+I recommend using separate anaconda environments for inference and conversion.

+___
+# Conversion guide

 ### 1 - Convert darknet .weights to Keras model
 The network can be trained using either the original darknet implementation (https://github.com/pjreddie/darknet) or one of its forks (e.g. https://github.com/AlexeyAB/darknet).